Register Login

 SELECT SID FROM V$SESSION WHERE PROCESS = <rpid>;

-11. How can I determine the wait events that the Oracle sessions are currently waiting for?
+11. How to determine the wait events that the Oracle sessions are currently waiting for?

 You can determine the current wait events using "ST04 -> Detail analysis menu -> Oracle session".